yetanotherbhai/target.en/help/c-reports/c-experience-performance-report.md

 # Experience Performance report (MVT){#experience-performance-report-mvt}

-The Experience Performance report shows how each experience in the activity performs.This report includes information about the number of entrants, the conversion rate, the lift, and the confidence.
+The Experience Performance report shows how each experience in the activity performs.
+This report includes information about the number of entrants, the conversion rate, the lift, and the confidence.

 This video demonstrates how to create a multivariate test using the Target three-step guided workflow.
 The Experience Performance report is described beginning at 8:20.